Botschafte Lucki Maurer

 STOI

-In the over 300 year old farmhouse, a pop-up restaurant with cooking school and wagyu manufactory was created through elaborate conversion measures.
-The opening took place in summer 2016.
+In the over 300-year-old farmhouse, extensive renovations created a pop-up restaurant with a cooking school and Wagyu manufactory.
+The opening took place in the summer of 2016.

-In addition to Maurer, other top chefs such as Tim Mälzer, Roland Trettl, Thomas Bühner and Harald Wohlfahrt will do the honors and cook their signature menus.
-Accompanied by top sommeliers such as Justin Leone, Romana Echensperger or Natalie Lumpp.
+Here, alongside Maurer, other top chefs like Tim Mälzer, Roland Trettl, Thomas Bühner, and Harald Wohlfahrt have made appearances and cooked their signature menus, accompanied by top sommeliers such as Justin Leone, Romana Echensperger, or Natalie Lumpp.

 In 2020, the Beef, BBQ & Wine Boutique STOI SHOP was also opened on the farm.
-The range includes delicatessen, meat, wine, delicatessen and everything related to BBQ & Grill.
+The assortment includes delicatessen, meat, wine, and everything related to BBQ & grilling.
 A webshop also went online in 2020.